Mahatma Gandhi Medical College & Research Institute

-Mahatma Gandhi Medical College and Research Institute (MGMCRI) also called French: Collège médical et institut de recherche Mahatma Gandhi is a medical college and hospital located in the Bahour taluk of the union territory of Puducherry, India.
-The institute is run by the institution of Sri Balaji Educational and Charitable Public Trust (SBECPT) and founded by chairman, Shri M.K.
+Mahatma Gandhi Medical College and Research Institute (MGMCRI) also called French: Collège médical et institut de recherche Mahatma Gandhi is a Medical College and hospital located in the Bahour taluk of the Union Territory of Puducherry, India.
+According to National Institutional Ranking Framework (NIRF) Ranking 2024, MGMCRI ranked 47 among all medical institution categories in India which run by the Institution of Sri Balaji Educational and Charitable Public Trust (SBECPT), was founded by chairman, Shri M.K.
 Rajagopalan.
+Admission in MBBS here is solely through NEET UG/PG on merit list basis which is being provided by the Medical Counselling Committee (MCC) a body of Directorate General of Health Services (DGHS) affiliated to the Ministry of Health and Family Welfare, Government of India.

-The institution is recognized by the Medical Council of India, Ministry of Health and Family Welfare of the Government of India, and the Government of Puducherry.
-M.G.M.C.R.I was affiliated to Pondicherry University.
-M.G.M.C.R.I was recognized as a deemed university by university grants commission, New Delhi, on 4 August 2008.
+The institution was recognized by the National Medical Commission.
+M.G.M.C.R.I was previously affiliated to Pondicherry University but later M.G.M.C.R.I was recognized as a Deemed University by University Grants Commission, New Delhi, on 4 August 2008 and it is part of Sri Balaji Vidyapeeth University.

 The campus is situated at Pillayarkuppam, 14 km from the city of Pondicherry, near the town of Cuddalore.

 History

-In building this institution, Mr. M. K. Rajagopal, the young chairman, was assisted by Prof. Rajaram Pagadala, an eminent medical teacher, an able administrator and an efficient clinician, as the first director, CEO and dean of the MGMCRI.
+In building this institution, Mr. M. K. Rajagopal, the young chairman, was assisted by Prof. Rajaram Pagadala, an eminent medical teacher, CEO and dean of the MGMCRI.
 Prof. Rajaram had the experience of having been the dean of three other medical schools, including JIPMER in Pondicherry, College of Medical Sciences, Bharatpur in Nepal and Alluri Sita Ramaraju Academy of Medical sciences (ASRAM) in Eluru in Andhra Pradesh.
 He was decorated by the President of India as an Eminent Medical teacher of India and was awarded with Dr. B.C.
 Roy Award in 1993.

 Dr DS Dubey took charge as the director and dean of the institution in 2002.
 Dr Dubey, an excellent administrator, teacher and clinician, had served as director of many institutions across India, including JIPMER.
 He also served as an inspector to the prestigious Medical Council of India.
 It was during his tenure the institution took complete shape and received international reputation.
 The period referred to as The Golden Period of MGMCRI.
 He held the office till the first batch of MBBS students passed out of the institution.
 Dr James Gnanadoss served as the director of the institute after the tenure of Dr Dubey.The first batch of this college started in 2002 April.
 Post graduate teaching began in April 2007.
 Its alumni association came into existence on 16 August 2007 and is known as Mahathma Gandhi Medical College and Research Institute Fraternity (MGMCRI Fraternity).